deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

 ## Per-TLD configuration

-`Registry` entities, which are persisted to Datastore, are used for per-TLD configuration.
+`Registry` entities, which are persisted to the database, are used for per-TLD configuration.
 They contain any kind of configuration that is specific to a TLD, such as the create/renew price of a domain name, the pricing engine implementation, the DNS writer implementation, whether escrow exports are